New lower bounds on the size-Ramsey number of a path: Lemmas

 \begin{observation} If $G$ has a set $S$ of at most $\frac{n}{2}-1$ vertices such that every component of $G-S$ has no path of order $n$, then there exists a 2-coloring of the edges of $G$ such that every monochromatic path has order less than $n$. \end{observation}

-\begin{proof} We color all edges incident to $S$ with red and every other edge blue.
-Clearly there will be no blue path of order $n$.
-Any pair of consecutive vertices on a red path must contain at least one vertex of $S$.
-Thus the longest red path is of order less than $n$. \end{proof}
+\begin{proof} We color all edges incident to $S$ with blue and every other edge red.
+By the condition on the components of $G-S$, there will clearly be no red path of order $n$.
+Any pair of consecutive vertices on a blue path must contain at least one vertex of $S$.
+Thus the longest blue path is of order less than $n$. \end{proof}

 We also note that there is a similarity between the following observation and the concept of the \emph{edge integrity} of a graph (see \cite{AHK}).

 \begin{observation} If $G$ has a subgraph $H$ such that $H$ has no path of order $n$ (in particular, if $H$ has at most $n-2$ edges) and every component of $(V(G), E(G)\setminus E(H))$ has order less than $n$, then there exists a 2-coloring of the edges of $G$ such that every monochromatic path has order less than $n$. \end{observation}